MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 # Feature usage and adoption report

-The Feature Usage and Adoption Report is a comprehensive analysis of usage and adoption of different features in your Microsoft Fabric tenant.
-As a Fabric admin you can share this report with others in your organization.
+The Feature Usage and Adoption report provides a comprehensive analysis of usage and adoption of different features in your Microsoft Fabric tenant.
+As a Fabric administrator, you can share this report with others in your organization.
 You can also share the report's semantic model, and use it to customize the report, or build a new report that relies on the same data.

 You can access the report from the [admin monitoring](monitoring-workspace.md) workspace.
 To see this workspace you need to be a [Fabric administrator](microsoft-fabric-admin.md#power-platform-and-fabric-admin-roles).